MI Console Overview

 SAML

-NOTE: See the SAML for v7 doc for details.
+NOTE: See Configure SAML with MI Console for details.

 Cron Tasks

-NOTE: The CRON Command is not validated by the system and the user is responsible for the input.
+NOTE: The CRON command is not validated by the system; the user is responsible for its input.

-2. Fill in the cron task details, hover over the info icon to see the details for each field's accepted format and values
+2. Fill in the cron task details.
+Hover over the information icon to see the accepted format and values for each field.

 3. [Save]

-Cron Tasks tab can be disabled by setting env variable DISABLE_CRON_UI to true under /opt/mi/config/deployment/credentials/console.env and re-deploying the container:
+The Cron Tasks tab can be disabled by setting the environment variable DISABLE_CRON_UI to true within /opt/mi/config/deployment/credentials/console.env and redeploying the console container:

-1. Log in to MI application host as a root user
+1. Log in to the MI application host as the root user.

 $ sudo -i